I am reading it for you and for me.

 But when I tried to find the context, and found it, a whole new world opened up.

 I realized that this guy is working on a very very very big canvas.
-I thought I had a big canvas, and I did.
+I thought I had a big canvas, and compared to others, I did.
 I just recently was able to upgrade it… I have been able to see things connecting over a big canvas.
-This jump in the size gave a 15 point jump to my IQ too.
+This jump in the size of my canvas, my cone of vision, gave a 15 point jump to my IQ too.

-But this guy’s canvas, the “box” is way bigger than what I am used to.
+But this guy’s canvas, the “box” is way way way bigger than what I am used to.

-It took me work to catch up to it, but I did.
+It took me work to catch up to it, but I did catch up in the end.
 Hanging on with all my might… barely.

-Because the world is so busy, and because it feels distracting. humans narrow their cone of vision as a defense of their space, themselves.
+Because the world is so busy, and because it feels distracting. humans narrow their cone of vision as a defense mechanism, to protect their space, themselves.

 It feels totally logical, but it actually causes a big mischief.
 A bunch of symptoms, including symptoms similar to agoraphobia…